JarrentWu1031/AnimateAnyMesh/README.md

 ## 🧩 Dataset

 The DyMesh dataset is now available, including two subsets with [16-frame](https://www.modelscope.cn/datasets/jarrentwu/DyMesh_16f) and [32-frame](https://www.modelscope.cn/datasets/jarrentwu/DyMesh_32f) sequences respectively.
 We have filtered out examples with more than 50k vertices.
-Please note that both subsets are quite large (approximately 1.7TB), so you may choose to download only selected split sub-archives.
+Please note that both subsets are quite large (approximately 1.7TB after uncompression), so you may choose to download only selected split sub-archives.
 For example: DyMesh_50000v_16f_0000_part_00 and DyMesh_50000v_16f_0000_part_01.
 After merging, these contain 50k examples in total.
 Use the following command to uncompress:
 ```
 // Debian/Ubuntu:
 sudo apt-get update